asazin90143/CERTIFICATES/README.md

 # CERTIFICATES

-###his repo is where I practice the certification I take and where I test things
+## This repo is where I practice the certification I take and where I test things